abiy-tasissa/Nonconvex-Euclidean-Distance-Geometry-Problem-Solver/README.md

 `alternating_completion.m`: This is the main algorithm for the Euclidean Distance Geometry Problem for the case of exact partial information.

 `alternating_completion_noisy.m`: This is the main algorithm for the Euclidean Distance Geometry Problem for the case of noisy partial information.
-The noise is assumed to be additive and Gaussian.
+The noise is assumed to be additive Gaussian.

 `BBGradient.m`: This implements the BB gradient method coupled with nonmonotone line search.

 `ReadOFF.m, READObjShape.m, ViewMesh.m, ViewPC.m`: These scripts are used to read different types of the data file and generate points, mesh.
-They are also used in viewing the reconstructed 3D geometry from the main algorithms.
+They are also used in viewing the outputs of the main algorithms.

 ## List of data files tested
 * `1k.off`: sphere with 1002 points